 Does Lumin Health accept BCBS for Spravato treatment?

-Esketamine therapy can be a great option for those looking for ketamine therapy, and provides very similar benefits for those dealing with mood and mental health issues.
+Yes, Lumin Health accepts Blue Cross Blue Shield / BCBS insurance for initial psychiatric consults, Spravato (esketamine) therapy, and ongoing care.
+Esketamine therapy is a great option for those looking for ketamine therapy, and provides very similar benefits for those dealing with mood and mental health issues.

 Frequently asked questions